minhaz-nuzhat/ExperimentationPreviewDocs/how-to-setup-entra-app.md

 # How to set up Data Plane Access Control for Split Experimentation Workspace on Azure App Config - authentication and authorization

-Azure Split-Experimentation uses Microsoft Entra to authorize requests for Split Experimentation instances (Experimentation Workspaces).
+Experimentation in Azure App Configuration uses Microsoft Entra to authorize requests for Split Experimentation Workspace resources.
 Microsoft Entra also enables the use of custom roles to grant permissions to security principals.

 ## Overview